Mindframing: the complete curriculum

 By now, you should be familiar with the concepts of the mindframing method and the logic behind the PARI system.
 If you want to explore ways to apply mindframing in your daily work, you can read additional articles exploring some of the applications of mindraming.

 Mindframing is extremely flexible and can be used for anything from writing essays, learning how to code, or becoming a better runner.
-Please do let me know if you accomplish anything that makes you proud using mindframing.
+Tweak it, combine it with other methods, make it your own.